When is the 2024 presidential debate? How to watch the presidential debate between Trump, Harris

 NBC Nightly News anchor Lester Holt and TODAY co-anchor Savannah Guthrie will anchor a pre-debate primetime special starting at 8 p.m.
 ET on NBC, followed by a live presentation of the ABC News-hosted debate at 9 p.m.
 ET.
 Holt and Guthrie will continue special coverage following the debate.

-Viewers can watch the debate live on their local NBC station or via the local NBC station's streaming channel, which is available 24/7 and free of charge across nearly every online video platform, including Peacock, YouTube, Samsung TV Plus and the NBC News app on smartphones and smart TVs.
+Viewers can watch the debate live on NBC4 or on the News4 streaming channel, which is available 24/7 and free of charge across nearly every online video platform, including The Roku Channel, Samsung TV Plus and the NBC News app on smartphones and smart TVs.

 Will mics be on or off?
 Full list of debate rules